LWJGLX/lwjgl3-swt/README.md

 In your existing SWT application just replace all imports of `org.eclipse.swt.opengl.*` with `org.lwjgl.opengl.swt.*`.
 The new implementation is a drop-in replacement, which means that your current SWT code should work like before.
-To use the new features you can use the new fields in the `GLData` class, such as using real multisampled framebuffers on Windows or creating a OpenGL 3.2 core context.
+To use the new features you can use the new fields in the `GLData` class, such as using real multisampled framebuffers or creating a OpenGL 3.2 core context.

 If your current OpenGL SWT setup looks like this:
 ```Java